kubernetes/kops/docs/cluster_spec.md

 spec:
   kubelet:
     featureGates:
-      ExperimentalCriticalPodAnnotation: "true"
+      Accelerators: "true"
       AllowExtTrafficLocalEndpoints: "false"
 ```

-Will result in the flag `--feature-gates=ExperimentalCriticalPodAnnotation=true,AllowExtTrafficLocalEndpoints=false`
+Will result in the flag `--feature-gates=Accelerators=true,AllowExtTrafficLocalEndpoints=false`

+NOTE: Feature gate `ExperimentalCriticalPodAnnotation` is enabled by default because some critical components like `kube-proxy` depend on its presence.

 ####  Compute Resources Reservation